Chia-Network/chia-docs/docs/block-validation/block-rewards.md

 ## Strategic Reserve (pre-farm)

 The first block of the network pays out 21 million XCH, divided into a 1/8 coin and a 7/8 coin, to an address that Chia Network Inc controls.
-The purpose and future usage of the funds is described in the [business whitepaper](https://www.chia.net/whitepaper).
+The purpose and future usage of the funds is described in the [business white paper](https://www.chia.net/whitepaper).

 ## Halvings

 All other coins go through a formula, where the block reward starts at 2 XCH per block, and halves every 3 years, a total of 4 times.
 The exact block at which halvings occur is `32 * 6 * 24 * 365 * 3 * x`, where x is the index of the halving, starting at 1.

 ```
-0-3 years: 2 XCH
+Years 0-2 (index 1): 2 XCH
-3-6 years: 1 XCH
+Years 3-5 (index 2): 1 XCH
-6-9 years: 0.5 XCH
+Years 6-8 (index 3): 0.5 XCH
-9-12 years: 0.25 XCH
+Years 9-11 (index 4): 0.25 XCH
-12+: 0.125 XCH
+Years 12 and beyond (index 5): 0.125 XCH
 ```

 After the start of year 12, 0.125 XCH is created in perpetuity.